xat/fleet/README.md

 * **id** The id of the instance

-#### Remove a instance
+#### Remove an instance

-Removing a instance will delete its Docker containers as well as the Confluence home directory and the database.
+Removing an instance will delete its Docker containers as well as the Confluence home directory and the database.

 ```
 fleet remove <id>